Abhinandan-Kushwaha/react-native-gifted-charts/README.md

 ## Contributing

+_Dear developers_!
+Your small contribution can make someone's day 😊

+One of the ways you can contribute is to address an [open issue](https://github.com/Abhinandan-Kushwaha/react-native-gifted-charts/issues).

+Sometimes people report issues which don't exist, or request for features which are already present.
+Such issues can be addressed without pushing any code to the repo.
+Just show them in the comments how to do it.

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## Common issues